 entrypoint: ["echo", "ipv6nat disabled in compose.override.yml"]

 Since no network is defined for this service, Docker automatically creates a default network which gets attached to it.
-However, the container exits right after running echo
+However, the container exits right after running echo, so the network remains, even though no container actually uses it after startup.

 Given that I’m now running a newer version of mailcow, can I safely remove this service from docker-compose.override.yml?